-The sub-tropical swimming paradise is the core leisure offer of each Center Parcs village and is free to guests.
-The pools are heated all year and have slides, water playgrounds for toddlers and a variety of other features, such as family raft rides at Elveden, Sherwood and Woburn.
-Across the five villages, the pool complex averages over 5,500 square metres in size, with an average capacity of over 1,400 people in the pool and changing areas.
-Various activities are available, including scuba diving and aqua jetting.
-Guests can also hire a cabana with seating, a television and complimentary soft drinks.
+The Sub-tropical swimming paradise is the core leisure offer of each Center Parcs village and is free to guests.
+The pools are heated all year and have slides, water playgrounds for toddlers and a variety of other features, such as family raft rides at Elveden Forest, Sherwood Forest and Woburn Forest.
+Across the five villages, the indoor water park averages over 5,500 square metres in size, with an average capacity of over 1,400 people in the pool and changing areas.
+Various additional activities are also available for a surcharge, including scuba diving and aqua jetting.
+Guests can also hire a private cabana with seating, a television and complimentary soft drinks.

 In 2011, Center Parcs commenced Project Atlantis, a strategic enhancement of its pool offer.
 The review covers facility maintenance as well as opportunities to add new features.
-Project Atlantis is an investment capital expenditure program pursuant to which approximately £21 million was spent between 2012 and 2017 at the Original Villages in order to enhance the offering and guest experience.
-In autumn 2012, a new raft ride, the Tropical Cyclone, was introduced at Elveden and in June 2013, a family play area including numerous slides and water features was also opened at Elveden.
-These concepts, including high adrenaline raft rides and water slides, were included at Woburn Forest upon its opening in 2014.
-In 2016, construction commenced on an extension to the Subtropical Swimming Paradise at Longleat.
+Project Atlantis is an investment capital expenditure program pursuant to which approximately £29 million was spent between 2012 and 2018 at the

+Original Villages in order to enhance the offering and guest experience.
+In autumn 2012, a new raft ride, the Tropical Cyclone, was introduced at Elveden Forest and in June 2013, a family play area including numerous slides and water features was also opened at Elveden Forest.
+These concepts, including high adrenaline raft rides and water slides, were included at Woburn Forest upon its opening in 2014 and extended to Longleat Forest in August 2017.
+In 2017, construction commenced on an extension to the Subtropical Swimming Paradise at Sherwood Forest.
 This extension will accommodate two new raft rides in addition to a new children's play area.